-Section Section Title A. Policy Statement B. Harassment, Intimidation, and Bullying Definition C. Student Pupil Expectations D. Consequences and Appropriate Remedial Actions E. Harassment, Intimidation, and Bullying Off School Grounds E ₽.
-Harassment, Intimidation, and Bullying Reporting Procedure F €.
-Anti-Bullying Coordinator, Anti-Bullying Specialist, and School Safety Team(s) G ₩.
-Harassment, Intimidation, and Bullying Investigation H .
-Range of Responses to an Incident of Harassment, Intimidation, and or Bullying IJ .
-Reprisal or Retaliation Prohibited JK .
-Consequences and Appropriate Remedial Action for False Accusation K L .
-Harassment, Intimidation, and Bullying Policy Publication and Dissemination LM .
-Harassment, Intimidation, and Bullying Training and Prevention Programs M N .
-Harassment, Intimidation, and Bullying Policy Reevaluation, Reassessment and Review
+Section Section Title A. Prohibiting Harassment, Intimidation, or Bullying Policy Statement B. Definition of Harassment, Intimidation, or and Bullying Definition C. Student Behavior Expectations D. Consequences and Appropriate Remedial Actions Е. Reporting Harassment, Intimidation, or and Bullying Reporting Procedure F. Anti-Bullying Coordinator, Anti-Bullying Specialist, and School Safety/School Climate Team(s) G. Investigating Allegations of Harassment, Intimidation, or Bullying Investigation Н. Responding Range of Responses to an Incident of Harassment, Intimidation, or Bullying I. Reprisal or Retaliation Prohibited J. Consequences and Appropriate Remedial Action for False Accusations of Harassment, Intimidation, or Bullying K. Additional Policy Requirements Harassment, Intimidation, and Bullying Policy Publication and Dissemination

-- NO. Reports to Board of Education and New Jersey Department of Education - O. School and District Grading Requirements - P. Reports to Law Enforcement - Q. Collective Bargaining Agreements and Individual Contracts - R. Students Pupils with Disabilities - A. Policy Statement
+- L. Harassment, Intimidation, or and Bullying Training and Prevention Programs - M. Harassment, Intimidation, and Bullying Policy Reevaluation, Reassessment, and Review - MN.
+Reports to Board of Education and New Jersey Department of Education - NO. School and District Grading Requirements - OP.
+Reports to Law Enforcement - PQ.
+Collective Bargaining Agreements and Individual Contracts - QR.
+Students with Disabilities - S. Approved Private Schools for Students with Disabilities (APSSD) - A. Prohibiting Harassment, Intimidation, or Bullying Policy Statement

-The Board of Education prohibits acts of harassment, intimidation, or bullying of a student pupil.
-A safe and civil environment in school is necessary for students pupils to learn and achieve high academic standards.
-Harassment, intimidation, or bullying, like other disruptive or violent behaviors, is conduct that disrupts both a student's pupils ability to learn and a school's ability to educate its students pupils in a safe and disciplined environment.
-Since students pupils learn by example, school administrators, faculty, staff and volunteers should be commended for demonstrating appropriate behavior, treating others with civility and respect, and refusing to tolerate harassment, intimidation, or bullying.
+The Board of Education prohibits acts of harassment, intimidation, or bullying of a student.
+The Board has determined that a safe and civil environment in school is necessary for students to learn and achieve high academic standards; harassment, intimidation, or bullying, like other disruptive or violent behaviors, is conduct that disrupts both a student's ability to learn and a school's ability to educate its students in a safe and disciplined environment.
+Harassment, intimidation, or bullying is unwanted, aggressive behavior that may involve a real or perceived power imbalance.
+Since students learn by example, school administrators, faculty, staff, and volunteers should be commended for demonstrating appropriate behavior, treating others with civility and respect, and refusing to tolerate harassment, intimidation, or bullying.

 For the purposes of this Policy, the term "parent," pursuant to N.J.A.C.
-6A:16-1.3, means the natural parent(s) or adoptive parent(s), legal guardian(s), foster parent(s), or parent surrogate(s) of a student pupil.
-Where parents are separated or divorced, "parent" means the person or agency which has legal custody of the student pupil, as well as the natural or adoptive parent(s) of the student pupil, provided such parental rights have not been terminated by a court of appropriate jurisdiction.
+6A:16-1.3, means the natural parent(s); adoptive parent(s); legal guardian(s); resource family foster parent(s); or parent surrogate(s) of a student.
+When parents are separated or divorced, "parent" means the person or agency which has legal custody of the student, as well as the natural or adoptive parent(s) of the student, provided parental rights have not been terminated by a court of appropriate jurisdiction.

-B. Harassment, Intimidation, and Bullying Definition
+B. Definition of Harassment, Intimidation, or and Bullying Definition